tahaelhajji/GeoPaMotor/GeoPaMotor/F_Ins_1Lay_ps_PMSM/Readme.md

 This tool can be used for optimization purposes.
 An application of this tool can be found in our published article:
 * [![IEEE](https://img.shields.io/badge/IEEE-Paper-blue?logo=ieee)]()

+## :bug: Fixing bugs:
+If you encountered any bugs with the GeoPaMotor tool, contact me an email specifying the bug and the concerned motor: taha.elhajji@gmail.com.

+## :technologist: Authors:
+Taha El Hajji, Antti Lehikoinen, Anouar Belahcen

 ## :inbox_tray: Contributing to the repository:
 This repository is open for contribution by external researchers.
 The motor can be geometrically parametrized and written with any code: Python, Matlab, C, Fortran, ...

-## :bug: Fixing bugs:
-If you encountered any bugs with the GeoPaMotor tool, contact me an email specifying the bug and the concerned motor: taha.elhajji@gmail.com.

 ## :star: Acknowledgement:
 This work has been funded by the Research Council of Finland under Grant 346438.